warmcat/libwebsockets/minimal-examples/http-server/minimal-http-server-libuv-foreign/README.md

 This demonstrates having lws take part in a libuv loop owned by something else, with its own objects running in the loop.

-Lws can join the loop, and clean up perfectly after itself.
+Lws can join the loop, and clean up perfectly after itself without leaving anything behind or making trouble in the larger loop, which does not need to stop during lws creation or destruction.

+First the foreign loop is created with a 1s timer, and runs alone for 5s.

+Then the lws context is created inside the timer callback and runs for 10s... during this period you can visit http://localhost:7681 for normal lws service using the foreign loop.

+After the 10s are up, the lws context is destroyed inside the foreign loop timer.
+The foreign loop runs alone again for a further 5s and then exits itself.

 ## build